Martins3/Martins3.github.io/hack/ps/ptrace.md

 >        not  necessarily  have stopped by the completion of this call; use waitpid(2) to wait for the tracee to stop.
 See the "At‐
 >        taching and detaching" subsection for additional information.  (addr and data are ignored.)
 >
->        Permission to perform a PTRACE_ATTACH is governed by a ptrace access mode PTRACE_MODE_ATTACH_REALCREDS check; see below.
+>    plain    Permission to perform a PTRACE_ATTACH is governed by a ptrace access mode PTRACE_MODE_ATTACH_REALCREDS check; see below.
 >
 > PTRACE_SEIZE (since Linux 3.4)
 >        Attach to the process specified in pid, making it a tracee of the calling process.
 Unlike PTRACE_ATTACH, PTRACE_SEIZE does